aleon1220/jenkins-configuration-as-code-workshop/exercise-a-foundation/task-b.md

 - [jenkins/jenkins.yaml](jenkins/jenkins.yaml)
 - [jenkins/plugins.txt](jenkins/plugins.txt)

-## Task: Use Explicit Version of Jenkins
+## Task 1: Use Explicit Version of Jenkins

 It is recommended to explicitly use a specific version of Jenkins, even for Jenkins LTS versions.
 It improves traceability.